heaptracetechnology/microservice-pusher/README.md

 # Stripe as a microservice
-An OMG service for Pusher, it allows to send messaged to devices who have subscribed for the channel on event.
+An OMG service for Pusher, it allows to send message to the devices who have subscribed for the channel on event.

 [![Open Microservice Guide](https://img.shields.io/badge/OMG-enabled-brightgreen.svg?style=for-the-badge)](https://microservice.guide)
 [![Build Status](https://travis-ci.org/heaptracetechnology/microservice-pusher.svg?branch=master)](https://travis-ci.org/heaptracetechnology/microservice-pusher)